Pidem/Pidem.github.io/index.md

 * Twitter: [@PMalliard](https://twitter.com/PMalliard)

 ### Publications and Blog Posts

-Share any relevant publications or blog posts you have written.

 * Move Amazon SageMaker Autopilot ML models from experimentation to production using Amazon SageMaker Pipelines, [AWS Blog Post](https://aws.amazon.com/blogs/machine-learning/move-amazon-sagemaker-autopilot-ml-models-from-experimentation-to-production-using-amazon-sagemaker-pipelines/)
   * Blog post on how the MLOps infrastructure around SageMaker Autopilot